• Skip to primary navigation

 This cake should be stored wrapped in plastic wrap and placed in an air tight container for up to 3 days.
 You can freeze it like this for up to 3 months.

-Lastly, if you try out this Lime Drizzle Cake recipe, be sure to leave a comment/rating on how it turned out.
+Lastly, if you try out this Lime Drizzle Cake recipe don't forget to leave a star rating and share your feedback on the recipe card.
 I love hearing from you guys and will try my best to reply to every comment!
 And don’t forget to tag me on Instagram!

 Lime Drizzle Cake